INSIDE: Buckingham Palace Changing of the Guard Ceremony is the Best History Lesson for World Schooling families in London. Updated 2019.

-Try this alternative with kids to avoid tantrums and nervous breakdowns.
+Try this Changing of the Guard timetable alternative with kids to avoid tantrums and nervous breakdowns.

 - Make your way to Wellington Barracks, at the Buckingham Palace end of Birdcage Walk, for about 10:45, to see the New Guard being inspected.
 While they are waiting for their Regimental Colours, the Band play a selection of music.

 - At 11:27 the New Guard led by a Regimental Band will march out of Wellington Barracks, and turn left for Buckingham Palace.
 Follow them to the Palace.

 Take a little rest break during this lull where not much happens at the palace for kids to see, and head across to St James’s Park, over the bridge, where you will find toilets and a refreshment kiosk.